7 Stunning Hawaii Seabirds And Tips to Watch on the Kauai Island

 Phoebastria immutabilis

 The largest seabird of the whole world is Laysan albatross.
 Long winged shorebird with a long ankle and white plumage.
 At thrills they are known for their graceful, soaring flight.
 The can travel long stretches out in open ocean to form large colonies.
-In fact, they’re on Kauai at both of these places – the Kilauea Point National Wildlife Refuge and the Na Pali Coast.

 Fun Fact